Rahmenordnung/ink_dreams/README.md

 A small resumee of the features would be:

-* Sign up, Log-in as a user, View books, chapters, fragments, and essays from a specific book, Add a book to shopping cart, Adjust the quantity of items in shopping cart, delete the item from the shopping cart, Pay for the desired products in shopping cart checkout, as a registered user see in the profile site, what products have been already bought.
+* Sign up, log-in as a user,don´t worry about your password you can reset it easely, view the books list, view the details of a book, add a book to shopping cart, Adjust the quantity of items in shopping cart, delete the item from the shopping cart, Pay for the desired products in shopping cart checkout, --------as a registered user see in the profile site, what products have been already bought.----

-Reset password with a registered username
-Search products (by 12 parts categories)
+Search products (by 15 parts categories)
-Pay for products in shopping cart checkout
 Vote to like / dislike products
 Contact us via contact page
-View websits satistics charts

 #### Sumary :